hichipli/ChatcatGPT/README.md

 4. Start customizing your AI assistant's role as per your preference.
 5. Enjoy interacting with your personalized AI assistant!

+## Update Log

+October 8, 2023: Initial development completed at 5:00 AM.
+Some bugs related to JavaScript invocation are still being ironed out.

 Unleash the power of AI with ChatcatGPT today!